-Meet Isadora Hastings, a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Meet Isadora Hastings, a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.

 What would you do if you were told your home was beyond repair?
 Following the 2017 earthquakes that hit Mexico, that is what many families heard.